abetusk/dev/projects/laser-spike/laser-spike.md

 The symptoms are that the joystick won't do anything (for example, not being able to change 'modes') and/or the graphic equalizer mode doesn't display anything.
+The first thing to check is that the microphone or joystick is connected on both ends.
+That is, check the cable is connected to the input device and the other end of the cable is connected to the Arduino breakout.
+If they are connected, make sure the wiring has been done correctly to ensure the wires on one end of the cable match to the wires being fed into the Arduino.

+If the obvious troubleshooting techniques don't work, further investigation is needed.

 For the joystick, connect the Arduino to your computer and turn on debugging.
 There should be output of what the joystick state is and make sure it's reading from the joystick.